Skip to main content

 • Candidates Sourcing and Screening: Since AI models are able to handle large volumes of data very quickly, they can be used to quickly scour, categorize, and compare candidate data at scale.
 This can help recruiting teams immensely by narrowing the number of candidates in their talent pools to only those that are truly the best fit, based on the exact criteria in each job requisition.

-• Reducing Screening Bias: AI models don’t come with any unconscious bias the way human brains, unintentionally, do.
+• Focus on Diversity and Inclusion: AI models don’t come with any unconscious bias the way human brains, unintentionally, do.
 This is helpful for recruiting software because a system that’s built on AI will compare candidates based on their skills and other relevant details (e.g., credentials, years of experience, etc.) and will not give any significant weight to other characteristics such as their perceived gender/pronouns, perceived ethnicity based upon their name, or anything else that could lead to discrimination.
 Most diversity recruiting platforms do run off of AI models for exactly this reason.

-• Candidate Engagement: Conversational AI chatbots can help recruiting teams significantly by communicating back and forth with candidates to answer basic job-related questions.
-This type of candidate communication is frequent, time-consuming, and also, mundane.
-That’s why the best recruiting systems are all starting to integrate this type of feature, to reduce administrative burdens for their users.
+• Candidate Engagement: Conversational AI chatbots can help talent acquisition teams significantly by communicating back and forth with candidates to answer basic job-related questions.

-• Predictive Models: Sophisticated AI and ML models can help recruiters compare candidates and predict how successful they might be in any given role, based on all the candidate data you have for them in your recruiting system (e.g., previous job history, skills, qualifications, etc.).
+• Predictive Models: Sophisticated AI and ML models can help recruiters with candidate sourcing and predict how successful they might be in any given role, based on all the candidate data you have for them in your recruiting system (e.g., previous job history, skills, qualifications, etc.).
 This allows recruiting teams to make better data-driven decisions, without relying on their gut feeling or intuition, which is the way it’s traditionally been done until now.

 It's also important to regularly audit any hiring software using AI to rank your candidates to ensure there are no biases within the system itself.